qizenguf/Database_System_implementation/README.md

 course will be organized around a substantial software development project that will count for most of the final class grade.

-In this project, the goal will be to design and implementa single-user database management system that supports a subset of SQL and some basic relational algebra operations (select, project, and join).
+In this project, the goal will be to design and implement a single-user database management system that supports a subset of SQL and some basic relational algebra operations (select, project, and join).